 Many of the jobs done by dogs can be done by multiple dog breeds as well as mixed breed dogs.
 Kennel clubs and dog breed organizations categorize certain dog breeds in a "working group."
-While those breeds traditionally worked (such as herding or guarding), today those dogs may not perform those functions.
+While those breeds traditionally worked (such as herding or guarding), today those dogs may or may not perform those functions.

 01 of 07